Regulations

 Union goods

-3. Simplified customs procedure on the basis of a form available on the English-language website of the Polish Government.
+- Simplified customs procedure on the basis of a form available on website of the Polish Government (change the website language to English).

 Non-Union goods